colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Documentation/WorkflowGuide.md

 ## Core Documents

-This section lists the essential documents that guide the HorizonFrame project.
-Consistent use and maintenance of these documents are key to effective collaboration and project clarity.
+This section outlines the key documents that define and support the HorizonFrame development process.
+Understanding and utilizing these documents is crucial for effective collaboration and project success.

+0.  **`Docs/GitHubWorkflow.md`**
+    *   **Purpose:** The definitive guide to Git branching, pull requests, code reviews, and merging strategies for the HorizonFrame project.
+All code contributions must adhere to this workflow.
+    *   **Usage:** Consult this document before starting any coding task and throughout the development lifecycle to ensure proper Git practices.

 1.  **`Docs/WorkflowGuide.md` (This Document)**
     *   **Purpose:** The central, canonical guide to the entire development workflow.
 Explains the role of each key document, the daily startup procedure, documentation standards, and how documents interrelate.